awslabs/aws-ai-solution-kit/docs/en/deploy-face-detection.md

 deployment_time: 9 Minutes
 destroy_time: 6 Minutes
 sample_image: Image URL address
-feature_description: Detect the face in a image and return coordinate information of the face.
+feature_description: Detect the face in an image, and map the detected facial features and contour key point information to 64 vector coordinates.
-feature_scenario: It can be applied to a variety of scenarios such as camera monitoring, face feature analysis, and interactive marketing.
+feature_scenario: Applicable to a variety of scenarios such as camera monitoring, facial feature analysis, and interactive marketing.
 ---

 {%